pedroth/nabladown.js/README.md

 # Language cheat sheet

-This language is similar [markdown syntax](https://www.markdownguide.org/cheat-sheet/) but adds some extras like formulas, code, and HTML.
+This language is similar [markdown syntax](https://www.markdownguide.org/cheat-sheet/) but adds some extras like formulas, code, HTML, and Macros.

 > Although similar to markdown, it has some minor differences